neubot/neubot/doc/neubot.1.rst

 transfer such that the test runs for about ten seconds.

 The ``raw`` test performs a `raw` 10-second TCP download to estimate the download goodput.
+It is called `raw' because it directly uses TCP and it does not emulate any protocol.
 This test uses a random Measurement-Lab server.
 During the download, this test also collects statistics about the TCP sender by using Web100 (see ``http://www.web100.org``), which is installed on all Measurement Lab servers.
 In addition, this test